ctmaher/modendro/README.md

 devtools::install_github("ctmaher/modendro")
 ```

+I recommend you do this often, as modendro is under active development.

 ## Example: convert rwl-format data.frames to “long” format - and back

-The rwl-format data.frame is the standard for the important dplR
+The rwl-format data.frame (rownames are years, colnames are series
+names) is the standard for the important dplR package, and modendro
-package, and modendro inherits this.
-However, this format is
+inherits this.
+However, this format is inconvenient for many other
-inconvenient for many other standard operations in R - a “long” format
+standard operations in R - a “long” format would be much more useful.
-would be much more useful.
-Enter modendro’s `rwl_longer()` function
+Enter modendro’s `rwl_longer()` function.

 ``` r
 library(modendro)